-The demographic-based isocline describing the zero-population growth should be negative when quantified with daily survival and individual growth rates (Figure 1), though the exact slope will depend on reproductive rates and life history details.
-The negative slope indicates that populations with higher individual growth rates can achieve positive growth with lower survival rates (higher mortality; Figure 1A).
-In natural settings, spatiotemporal environmental factors that influence juvenile survival, juvenile growth or both will mediate where a population falls in demographic isocline space and thus the level of top-down control on a population and the populations potential for growth (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Ma et al. 2021, Nunes et al. 2021, Meehan et al. 2022).
-We suggest that the relationship is rather general and that by combining field measurements with the isocline population growth or positive recruitment can be assessed (Figure 1A) along spatiotemporal environmental gradients (e.g., temperature, productivity, salinity, moisture).
+The demographic-based isocline describing the zero-population growth should be negative when quantified with average daily juvenile survival and growth rates (Figure 1), though the exact slope of the isocline will depend on reproductive rates and life history details.
+The negative slope indicates that populations with higher juvenile growth rates can achieve positive population growth (or annual recruitment) with lower survival rates (i.e., higher mortality; Figure 1A).
+In natural settings, spatiotemporal environmental factors that influence juvenile survival, juvenile growth or both will mediate where a population falls in demographic state space and thus the level of top-down control on a population and the populations potential for viability or growth (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Ma et al. 2021, Nunes et al. 2021, Meehan et al. 2022).
+We suggest that the relationship is general and that by combining field measurements with the isocline population growth or positive recruitment can be interpretable (Figure 1A) along spatiotemporal environmental gradients (e.g., temperature, productivity, salinity, moisture).
 The importance of the relationship between the two juvenile-stage variables can be observed and/or reasonably hypothesized for several species of conservation or management interest (Figures 1B-C) and we illustrate three examples conceptually from the published literature.
-By considering these examples from different ecosystems under the same framework we do not mean to over-simplify the ecological details of recruitment but rather conceptually illustrate the similar issue of the demographic rate combination that can help population biologists, whether involved in conservation, resource management, or pest management, assess the potential for population growth using a model and field measured rates.
+By considering these examples from different ecosystems under the same framework we do not mean to over-simplify the ecological details of recruitment, but rather to conceptually illustrate the similar issue of the demographic rate combination that can help population biologists, whether involved in conservation, resource management, or pest management, assess the potential for population growth using a model and field measured rates.

-First, in a freshwater rock pool system a spatial temperature gradient simultaneously affects growth rates of larval mosquitoes (Aedes atropalpus) and their survival with dragonfly (Pantala spp.) naiad predators (per-capita foraging rates of dragonflies increase with temperature; Figure 1B; Davidson et al. 2021, 2024).
-When measured by the researchers, the net effect of both rate changes was such that at lower temperatures the mosquito populations would not recruit well even though survival was high because daily growth was too low (left side of Figure 1B).
-With higher temperatures the short-term survival decreased but increased daily growth rate more than compensated for the lower daily survival rates, and mosquito populations could recruit and grow (right side of Figure 1B).
-In a contrasting, but similar invertebrate study of ant predator-caterpillar prey interactions in a terrestrial system, increases in caterpillar growth with higher temperatures were unable to compensate for increased ant predation (Pepi et al. 2018).
+First, in a freshwater rock pool system a spatial temperature gradient simultaneously affects growth rates of larval mosquitoes (Aedes atropalpus) and their survival with dragonfly (Pantala spp.) naiad predators (i.e., per-capita foraging rate of the predator increases with temperature; Figure 1B; Davidson et al. 2021, 2024).
+When measured by the researchers, the net effect of both rate changes was such that at cooler temperatures the mosquito populations would not recruit well even though survival was high because daily growth was too low (below and left of isocline; Figure 1B).
+With higher temperatures the average daily survival decreased, but the increased daily growth rate more than compensated , and mosquito populations could recruit and grow (above and to the right side of isocline; Figure 1B).
+In a contrasting, invertebrate system of ant predator-caterpillar prey interactions in a terrestrial system, increases in caterpillar growth with higher temperatures were unable to compensate for increased ant predation (Pepi et al. 2018).